 Oakland Leaf’s COVID-19 Response Efforts

-As part of our ongoing commitment to increase access to healthy food for our students and families, along with distributing fresh organic produce from our six community gardens, we partnered with Semifreddi’s Bakery and distributed hundreds of loaves of bread a week to families.
+As part of our ongoing commitment to increase access to healthy food for our students and families, we make weekly home deliveries of organic produce from our gardens and additional produce and fresh bread donated by local business partners.
 Oakland Leaf has also provided dozens of youth interns with the materials and guidance to create and cultivate bountiful home gardens.
-Interns are growing a range of veggies, herbs, and medicinal plants to feed and support the wellness of their families.
+Interns grow a range of veggies, herbs, and medicinal plants to feed and support the wellness of their families.

 Basic Needs Supply Distribution

-Oakland Leaf families lost jobs, homes, and loved ones to the pandemic.
+Oakland Leaf families have lost jobs, homes, and loved ones to the pandemic.
 When we realized many families in our community were going without the necessities of life like soap, shampoo, deodorant, and toothpaste, we launched our basic needs pantry.
 We received supply donations from our community and made these items available to the East Oakland families who needed them most.
 We distributed items with our food drop-offs and families also picked up items from our Basic Needs Center, which was temporarily housed in an empty classroom at one of our Fruitvale neighborhood schools.
-Visit our donation page to learn about how you can help us build our supply pantry.

 Support for Families